 - We’re even afraid that it might succeed!

 - Basically, it’s the fear of man.

 (All these sound eerily similar to our fears of personal evangelism.)

 But we all know marketing — which is simply letting others know how we can serve them — is absolutely necessary.

-Am I saying you should spam the snot out of people and post a billion things about your church on every conceivable social network?
-Of course not (thank God for the unfollow button on Facebook).
-But there are some best practices, which I look forward to sharing in the future.
+Am I saying you should spam people and post a ton of things about your church on every social network?
+Of course not.
+But there are some best practices.

-For now, please consider that there are people that could really use your help … right this moment.
-Someone will sleep in -4 degree wind chill temperatures tonight — because they don’t know about your shelter.
+Please consider that there are people that could really use your help … right this moment.
+Someone will sleep in -4 degree wind chill temperatures tonight … because they don’t know about your shelter.

 An abuse victim will consider taking her own life, unaware that you overcame the same kind of struggle and attained victory in Christ.
 The possibilities are endless.

 Extreme?
-Just watch your local news telecast tonight.
-This stuff happens everyday.
-And your “competitor,” Mr. Lucifer himself, is delighted that you’d rather not let these folks know about what you do.
+Just watch your local news broadcast tonight.
+This stuff happens everyday, and the enemy is delighted that you’d rather not let people know about what you do.